 Following her doctoral studies, Dr. Brown returned to Goddard as a research associate on NASA’s National Academy of Sciences/National Research Council.
-This research position allowed her to continue her thesis work on X-ray emission from galaxies and eventually become an astrophysicist for Goddard’s National Space Science Data Center (NSSDC).
-Dr. Brown was passionate about educational outreach and her best-known venture was the Multiwavelength Milky Way project that made data on our galaxy more accessible to the general public.
+This research position allowed her to continue her thesis work on x-ray emission from galaxies and eventually become an astrophysicist for Goddard’s National Space Science Data Center (NSSDC).
+Dr. Brown was passionate about educational outreach and her best-known venture was the Multi-wavelength Milky Way project that made data on our galaxy more accessible to the general public.
 She was always striving to elevate young women of color interested in science through mentoring and her involvement in the National Society of Black Physicists.

 Dr. Beth Brown unexpectedly passed away from a pulmonary embolism on October 5, 2008 at the age of 39.
 Today, she is remembered for her contributions to the study of elliptical galaxies and the many students she inspired to continue in STEM.